Guidelines for the submission of abstracts

 1. Register your user details.
 You will only need to do this once.
 You can submit as many abstracts as you wish, using this registration ID.

 2. We will send an email confirming abstract submission and notification of whether or not your abstract has been selected to the email you register and also to the presenter and senior author.

 3. You can use your user login details to register for the conference and any future courses or events.
 Use the 'forgotten password' link on any of our websites if you need a reminder.

 How to submit an abstract

-Before submitting your abstract, please prepare it in a word processing package and have it ready to copy and paste.
+Before submitting your abstract, please prepare it in a word document and have it ready to copy and paste.

-- Log in using your email address and password.
+1. Log in using your email address and password.
 Use the 'forgotten password' link for a reminder.

 Enter the title of your abstract.
 Spell out any abbreviations or initials.
 Click ‘Next’.